The carotid arteries are a pair of blood vessels. There's one on each side of the neck. The carotid arteries deliver blood to the brain and head.

 How it works

-A technician (sonographer) conducts the test with a small, hand-held device called a transducer.
+A technician called a sonographer conducts the test with a small, hand-held device called a transducer.
 The transducer emits sound waves and records the echo as the waves bounce off tissues, organs and blood cells.

 A computer translates the echoed sound waves into a live-action image on a monitor.
-The radiologist may use a Doppler ultrasound, which shows blood flowing through the arteries.
+The ultrasound technician may use a Doppler ultrasound, which shows blood flowing through the arteries.
 In a Doppler ultrasound, the rate of blood flow is translated into a graph.

 A carotid ultrasound usually takes about 30 minutes.